How To Configure Cloud RADIUS With Meraki

 Configuring Walled Garden

-When implementing a BYOD system, it’s vital to keep corporate data and personal data separate and protected.
-Using a walled garden on the Onboarding SSID is one proven method to achieve this.
-Instituting a walled garden keeps corporate data stored in a secure application that is separated from personal data.
-This ensures that sensitive corporate data will not be breached.
+When implementing a bring your own device (BYOD) system, it’s critical to keep corporate data and personal data separate and protected.
+Using a walled garden keeps corporate data stored in a secure application, separated from personal data.
+This practice prevents corporate data breaches.
+The walled garden allows network administrators to control access to certain sites and applications, steering network users away from potentially harmful situations.

 Another common issue is the Apple Captive Network Assistant (CNA) which can get in the way of WPA2-Enterprise configuration.
 The CNA often pops up unexpectedly on iOS/macOS devices, blocking or delaying access to configuration profiles, apps, or the onboarding landing page.